ReactTraining/react-broadcast/README.md

 import createContextEmission from 'react-context-emission'

 const { GeoEmitter, GeoSubscriber } = createContextEmission('geo')
-// the string "geo" is important, read make sure to read the table below
+// the string "geo" is important, make sure to read the table below
 // this example to understand why

 // Here's the component that keeps the device's position in state, and